xarmar/conference-track-management/ThoughtProcess.md

             }
         }

-After writing the code above I realized that the 'Talks' Component will have to have a 'hasSpot' and 'startTime' attribute and the 'Track' Component will have to have a attribute that keeps track of morning and afternoon start times.
+After writing the code above, I realized that the 'Talks' Component will have to have a 'hasSpot' and 'startTime' attribute and the 'Track' Component will have to have an attribute that keeps track of morning and afternoon start times.

 **Afternoon Update**

-Ok so I've just added the missing attributes to my Classes.
-I might need to add some more after, but I'm happy that I catched this early on by thinking and going over the project this morning.
+Ok, so I've just added the missing attributes to my Classes.
+I might need to add some more after, but I'm happy that I caught this early on by thinking and going over the project this morning.

 - So now I checked that the Components are being created as expected when we used the Object Constructor method, that's good.
 - Right now I need to keep working on my integration testing, before I even start adding methods to my Components.
 I need to make sure everything is working as expected.